- Integrations

 Take a look at some of the Power Automate expressions that you can use to export SafetyCulture inspection data.

-If you want to take a look at how the expressions work in action, check out our guides on creating flows automatically export inspection data to SharePoint lists and Excel Online.
+When integrating with SafetyCulture, expressions are used to export and extract inspection data, such as question responses and other metadata.
+If you want to take a look at how the expressions work in action, check out our guides on creating flows that automatically export inspection data to SharePoint lists and Excel Online.

-When it comes to exporting inspection data on Power Automate, the "Filter array" and "Compose" actions are used in combination to export inspection questions' responses.
+When it comes to exporting inspection data using Power Automate expressions, the "Filter array" and "Compose" actions are used in combination to export inspection questions' responses.

 Filter array

-Click the "Array to filter" field, then copy and paste the following expressions accordingly, based on where the question is in the inspection:
+In the "From" field, click image and enter one of the following expressions, based on where the question is in the inspection:

 body('Get_a_specific_inspection')['header_items']